Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Saints stats and trends

-- This season, the Saints have an ATS record of 3-0 in their three games as an underdog of 3 points or more.
+- This season, the Saints have won ATS in each of their three games as an underdog of 3 points or more.

-- New Orleans' games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- New Orleans' games this season have hit the over four times in eight opportunities (50%).

-- When New Orleans records more than 23.4 points, it is 4-1 against the spread and 4-1 overall.
+- When New Orleans scores more than 23.4 points, it is 4-1 against the spread and 4-1 overall.

-- In games that New Orleans picks up over 365.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- New Orleans is 1-2 against the spread and 1-2 overall when the team totals over 365.8 yards.

-- This year the Saints have seven turnovers, six fewer than the Titans have takeaways (13).
+- The Saints have turned the ball over seven times, six fewer times than the Titans have forced turnovers (13).

 Home and road insights